khrj/volte-fix/README.md

 ### For a 32 bit device (arm & a64)
 Copy the 32bit/ims (don't copy the 32bit folder, only the ims folder inside it) folder to /system/priv-app

+# Ways to uninstall

+## 1. Using the flashable zip (Simplest)

+Go to [releases](https://github.com/KhushrajRathod/VoLTE-Fix/releases) and download the uninstaller zip.
+Then simply flash using any custom recovery such as TWRP

+## 2. Using the Uninstaller Script
+> Note: If you're not rooted or are using magisk (that's systemless so it doesn't work), boot into TWRP, and mount system as r/w

+Run ``bash ./uninstall.sh``

+## 3. Manually
+Set the following properties using setprop

+- persist.dbg.allow_ims_off to 0
+- persist.dbg.volte_avail_ovr to 0
+- persist.dbg.vt_avail_ovr to 0
+- persist.dbg.wfc_avail_ovr to 0
+- persist.sys.phh.ims.caf to false

+Remove the ims folder from /system/priv-app/

 # For dummies